run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 ### Hyperparameter Optimization

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
-A hyperparameter is a parameter whose value is used to control the learning process.
-Example hyperparameters: learning rate, batch size, different optimizers, number of layers.
+A hyperparameter is a parameter whose value is used to control the learning process, to define the model architecture or the data pre-processing process, etc. Example hyperparameters: learning rate, batch size, different optimizers, number of layers.

 To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while and then examine results to decide what works best.